lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 ## Child Health and Mortality Study (CHAMPS) (2015 - Present)

-Founded in 2015 by the Melinda Gates Foundation, CHAMPS is a global health surveillance network dedicated to determining the definitive causes of death in children under five and stillbirths in high-mortality regions within Sub-Saharan Africa and South Asia.
+Established in 2015 by the Bill & Melinda Gates Foundation (with sites becoming operational in 2016-2017), CHAMPS is a global health surveillance network dedicated to determining the definitive causes of death in children under five and stillbirths in high-mortality regions within Sub-Saharan Africa and South Asia.
 Moving beyond standard verbal autopsies, CHAMPS utilizes a "ground truth" protocol that combines clinical records with Minimally Invasive Tissue Sampling (MITS), which are then reviewed by a multidisciplinary panel to assign a precise cause of death.
 While the network currently prioritizes infectious diseases and malnutrition, its established infrastructure for collecting and banking solid organs seems to me like a potential candidate for future environmental toxicological surveillance.